adunoluwa1/adunoluwa1/README.md

-  👋 Hi there, I'm Adunoluwa, Toby for short!
+  👋 Hi there, I'm Adunoluwa, but you can call me Toby!

 - 🌱 I’m currently working on SQL and Python projects
 - 👯 I’m looking to collaborate on data analysis projects